LunarsDev/fates-rewrite/README.md

 - ``Mapleshade`` - The core API implementations of fates list
 - ``Silverpelt`` - A IPC service to handle all discord API actions (using fastapi and msgpack)
+- ``Kitescratch`` - Contains helper scripts etc needed to develop and run the backend

 ### Frontend